LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

 # Power BI Data Professionals Survey Project
-In this project we analyse the survey answers of data professionals, to discover key insights about the field of data analytics.
+In this project we used Power BI to analyse the survey answers of data professionals, to discover key insights about the field of data analytics.

 ## Tools and technologies
 - **Power BI**: Data cleaning, data exploration and creation of final dashboard